 We stayed at Sedona Summit Resort, a Diamond Resorts International property, using a timeshare exchange.
 This was a convenient and comfortable option: we had a studio lock-off unit with a queen bed, sofa bed and kitchenette.
 Larger units are available with full kitchens, washer/dryer, fireplaces and king ensuite with jetted tub.
 Nightly rates begin at around $119 with seasonal variations.
 Resort amenities included several heated outdoor pools and hot tubs, game room, and fitness center all in pueblo-style buildings decorated in southwest style.

-Tips and Practicalities: Sedona is located at high altitude.
-It’s important to remain hydrated and understand that you may need to acclimate before attempting strenuous physical activity (alcoholic beverages may have an enhanced effect, also!).
-Consider visiting Sedona in shoulder and low season.
+Tips and Practicalities: Sedona is located at a very high altitude.
+Remember to acclimate if you will be attempting strenuous physical activity (alcoholic beverages may have an enhanced effect, also!).
+Consider a trip to Sedona in shoulder and low season.
 We visited in late January with comfortable, sunny temperatures in the high 60s during the day, chillier at night.